 The announcement from the FDA says that Emcure’s plant in Hinjewadi, India failed to meet current good manufacturing practices or cGMP.
 These are minimum standards the FDA imposes on manufacturers to insure drug quality, safety and purity.

 An import ban or cGMP violation alone is probably not enough to bring a whistleblower action under the federal False Claims Act.
 Those cases generally require proof of an adulterated pharmaceutical actually being imported and sold in the United States.
+An Emcure whistleblower with information about cover ups and serious GMP violations leading to adulterated products could receive a multimillion dollar whistleblower reward.

 To receive an award, one must have original source (inside) knowledge of a contaminated, misbranded or adulterated drug being sold in the United States.
 The drug must also be approved for Medicare or be sold to the government.
 (99% of all drugs are Medicare approved.)

-We are currently investigating cases of adulterated drugs being sold in the U.S. If you work or worked for Emcure Pharmaceuticals Ltd or another drug company who contracted with Emcure (Roche, Sanofi, Novartis and Pfizer) and have knowledge of contaminated products being introduced into the marketplace, give us a call.
+We are currently investigating cases of adulterated drugs being sold in the U.S. If you work or worked for Emcure Pharmaceuticals Ltd or another drug company who contracted with Emcure (Roche, Heritage, Sanofi, Novartis and Pfizer) and have knowledge of contaminated products being introduced into the marketplace, give us a call.

 Everyone in the industry has an obligation to fight dirty pharma.
 And the U.S. government will pay large cash awards for those who come forward with the right information.
 You do not need to be a U.S. citizen to collect a whistleblower award.